“Western societies are putting doubts in our heads. Now I pass on my knowledge and skills to other parents and cheer them along!” – Stephanie Beucher

 1) What is your deep interest and why?

 2) What do you do to empower or motivate yourself on a daily basis?

 And… 3) What is your favourite quote that inspires you?

 I am naturally very curious and inquisitive, like a toddler, always wanting to understand “why”!
 I am fascinated by human behaviour, in particular babies’ and children.

 Great thinkers inspire me, I love discovering new theories and applying them to both my professional and private life.
-My job can be very emotionally demanding but practicing mindfulness really helps to keep me grounded and balanced.
+My job can be very emotionally demanding but practising mindfulness really helps to keep me grounded and balanced.

-You would often find me at the Tate Britain, it is not far from where I live and I find that walking around art museums and galleries have a very soothing effect.
+You would often find me at the Tate Britain, it is not far from where I live and I find that walking around art museums and galleries has a very soothing effect.
 No better way to practice mindfulness than standing before a masterpiece.
-Both of those things I love and the people I work with inspire me to be a better person, to be a good listener, to pay attention to others.
+Both of those things I love and the people I work with inspire me to be a better person, to be a good listener, and to pay attention to others.